OfficeDev/office-js-docs-pr/docs/develop/add-ins-with-angular2.md

 export class AppRoutingModule { }
 ```

 ## Consider wrapping Fabric components with Angular components

 We recommend using [UI Fabric](https://developer.microsoft.com/fabric#) styling in your add-in.
 UI Fabric for the web is available in two flavors:

 - [Fabric React](https://developer.microsoft.com/fabric#/controls/web) provides robust, up-to-date, accessible components that are highly customizable.

 - [Fabric Core](https://developer.microsoft.com/fabric#/styles/web) is a collection of CSS classes and Sass mixins that give you access to Fabric's colors, animations, fonts, icons and grid.

 Consider using Fabric components in your add-in by wrapping them in Angular components.
 For an example that shows you how to do this, see [Word Style Checking Add-in Built on Angular](https://github.com/OfficeDev/Word-Add-in-Angular2-StyleChecker).
 Note, for example, how the Angular component defined in [fabric.textfield.wrapper](https://github.com/OfficeDev/Word-Add-in-Angular2-StyleChecker/blob/master/app/shared/office-fabric-component-wrappers/fabric.textfield.wrapper.component.ts) imports the Fabric file TextField.ts, where the Fabric component is defined.

 ## Using the Office dialog API with Angular

-The Office Add-in dialog API enables your add-in to open a page in a nonmodal dialog box that can exchange information with the main page, which is typically in a task pane.
+The Office Add-in dialog API enables your add-in to open a page in a non-modal dialog box that can exchange information with the main page, which is typically in a task pane.

 The [displayDialogAsync](/javascript/api/office/office.ui) method takes a parameter that specifies the URL of the page that should open in the dialog box.
 Your add-in can have a separate HTML page (different from the base page) to pass to this parameter, or you can pass the URL of a route in your Angular application.

 It is important to remember, if you pass a route, that the dialog box creates a new window with its own execution context.
 Your base page and all its initialization and bootstrapping code run again in this new context, and any variables are set to their initial values in the dialog box.
 So this technique launches a second instance of your single page application in the dialog box.
 Code that changes variables in the dialog box does not change the task pane version of the same variables.
 Similarly, the dialog box has its own session storage (the [Window.sessionStorage](https://developer.mozilla.org/docs/Web/API/Window/sessionStorage) property), which is not accessible from code in the task pane.

 ## Trigger the UI update